cakephp/docs/en/controllers/components/authentication.rst

     - ``params`` - The array of additional params to use; defaults to [].

 loginAction
-    An URL (defined as a string or array) to the controller action that handles logins.
+    A URL (defined as a string or array) to the controller action that handles logins.
 Defaults to ``/users/login``. loginRedirect
     The URL (defined as a string or array) to the controller action users should be redirected to after logging in.
 This value will be ignored if the user has an ``Auth.redirect`` value in their session. logoutRedirect